Prevent chronic wasting disease

 - butchered, deboned and packaged meat

-- a cleaned skull plate and antlers
+- antlers or a cleaned skull cap with antlers attached

-- tanned hides and capes
+- tanned skin (hides and capes)

 - finished taxidermy mounts